juliuskrah/sc/Readme.md

 ./gradlew asciidoctor           # Convert AsciiDoc to HTML
 ```

+## Versioning

+This project uses the [Semver Gradle plugin](https://github.com/JavierSegoviaCordoba/semver)
+to determine the version from Git tags.
+The `semver` plugin computes the
+`project.version` dynamically, so each build reflects the current tag or
+snapshot suffix.

 The build system automatically detects whether templates exist and uses them for enhanced output, or falls back to standard generation.